 The following is an excerpt from our ‘Homeschooling 101’ series, written to help encourage families who are new to the world of home education.
 We pray this post blesses you and reminds each of us that homeschooling is a family endeavor, not something ‘mommy does with the kids’.

-The second piece of advice I try to give new homeschooling families: Include pop in your homeschooling.
+A piece of advice I try to give new homeschooling families is include pop in your homeschooling.
 While dad might need to work all day, not being available to do actual instructing, there are many ways in which he can still be an active part of your children’s education:

 - He can pray for his family.

 - He can offer advice on which curriculum should be chosen.

 - He can discuss what the children learned at the end of each day.